Insight • UX

 Haptic design patterns

-Haptics are underused in most product design, but they are one of the most efficient communication channels for simple signals.
+Haptics are underused in most product design, even though they are one of the most efficient ways to carry simple signals.

 Effective haptic patterns